matt-cross23/matt-cross23/Readme.md

-- 👀 I’m interested in ...
+- 👀 I’m interested in server backend development and UI/UX design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and TypeScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me ...
+- 📫 How to reach me email: matthewcross1017@gmail.com